GuildOfWeavers/distaff/docs/programs.md

 A group block is used to group several blocks together, and has the following structure:
 ```
 Group {
-    blocks : Vector<CodeBlock>,
+    blocks : Vector<ProgramBlock>,
 }
 ```
-where, `CodeBlock` can be an instruction block or a control block.
+where, `ProgramBlock` can be an instruction block or a control block.

 Execution semantics of a group block are as follows:
 * Each block in the `blocks` vector is executed one after the other.